kylefohrman/Chinese-text-metrics/README.md

 Current features:
 - Character extraction and junk removal
 - Tracking a count of total unique characters
+- Tracking how many times each character was used
 - Differentiation between simplified and traditional character sets

 Wishlist features: